A Los Angeles constructive evictions attorney can explain what constitutes an illegal eviction in detail.

 SCHEDULE A FREE CONSULTATION WITH OUR TENANT’S RIGHTS ATTORNEYS IN LA TODAY

 If you believe you have been illegally evicted in violation of a local rent control ordinance, contact Riley | Ersoff LLP today to schedule a free consultation.
-Our experienced eviction lawyers in Los Angeles have a history of successfully litigating and taking illegal eviction cases to trial.
+Our experienced eviction attorneys in Los Angeles have a history of successfully litigating and taking illegal eviction cases to trial.

 Call or contact us online today to schedule your free consultation.